sockethub/sockethub/README.md

 `$ DEBUG=sockethub* yarn run start`

-*For more infor on configuration options, see the [Sockethub README](packages/sockethub/README.md#environment-variables)* section on evironment variables.*
+*For more info on configuration options, see the [Sockethub README](packages/sockethub/README.md#environment-variables)* section on evironment variables.*

 ## Packages